 lack of a person responsible for planning work in sprints

-At the end, I am sharing with you a free checklist that can help you verify the process of developing and managing your app and diagnose areas where the bugs may appear and delays may be generated.
+In the end, I am sharing with you a free checklist that can help you verify the process of developing and managing your app and diagnose areas where bugs may appear and delays may be generated.